 9. Manage where you get your news/customise your flash briefing

 You can ask your Echo to tell you the news, but you might not want to hear from every single broadcaster.
 By hitting the Flash Briefing button in Settings, you can add or remove the BBC, Sky or The Guardian, as well as many others.
 Then, when you say "Alexa, what's new?" or "Alexa, play my flash briefing", you'll be given a catch-up of information based on news outlets you want to hear from.
 You can also do this vocally by saying "Alexa, give me the news" and your voice assistant will ask which outlets you'd like to hear from and remember these in future.
 You can of course add more content to Flash Briefing and change the order in which it is delivered.

 10. ...and your sport

 Saying "Alexa, sports update" will give you a rundown of news and match fixtures for your favourite sports team.
 Go into the app settings and click the Sports update, which will give you the option to search for specific teams or find national teams.
-Not all sports are covered, however, so if you're really into some niche Winter Olympics events you might be out of luck.
+Not all sports are covered, however, so if you're really into snowkiting you might be out of luck.

 11. Set a 'Celebrity' alarm

 Sick of the standard jingles to wake you up in the morning?
 How about Jeremy Clarkson, Richard Hammond and James May shouting at you instead?
-Under the Alarm section there’s the option of adding ‘celebrity’ voices (although in the UK this is restricted to the stars of Amazon’s The Grand Tour).
+Under the Alarm section there’s the option of adding ‘celebrity’ voices (although in the UK this is restricted to the stars of Amazon’s The Grand Tour seasons one or two, or a "Come on City!" football chant).
 Those in the US have the alternative options of Dan Marino, Jason Schwartzman, Alec Baldwin or Missy Elliot.